JockLawrie/GLMpoc.jl/README.md

 loss, coefs = GLMpoc.fit(distribution, linkfuncs, w, y, Xs, opts)
 ```

-- `distribution`: A distribution from Distributions.jl
+- `distribution`: The distribution of the response variable.
+Defined in Distributions.jl.
-- `linkfuncs`:    A tuple of link functions, one for each parameter that depends on covariates
+- `linkfuncs`:    A tuple of link functions, one for each parameter of the reponse distribution.
 - `w`: A weight vector.
 - `y`: The response vector.
-- `Xs`: A vector of predictor matrices (`AbstractMatrix`), 1 matrix for each parameter that depends on covariates.
+- `Xs`: A vector of predictor matrices (`AbstractMatrix`), with 1 matrix for each parameter of the response distribution.
 Can be a mix of matrices and views.
 - `opts`: Solver options.
 For now a subset of `Optim.Options` from the `Optim` package.

 The solver is a block-wise cyclic coordinate descent with a basic line search.